Trimethoprim-Sulfamethoxazole use while Breastfeeding

 Summary of Use during Lactation

-With healthy, full-term infants it appears acceptable to use sulfamethoxazole and trimethoprim during breastfeeding after the newborn period.
+With healthy, fullterm infants it appears acceptable to use sulfamethoxazole and trimethoprim during breastfeeding after the newborn period.
+The time of greatest risk for hemolysis in fullterm newborns without glucose-6-phosphate dehydrogenase (G6PD) deficiency might be as short as 8 days after birth.
 Until further data are accumulated, alternate agents should probably be used in jaundiced, ill, stressed or premature infants, because of the risk of bilirubin displacement and kernicterus.
 Sulfamethoxazole and trimethoprim should be avoided while breastfeeding a G6PD-deficient infant.

 Maternal Levels.
 In 20 mothers in the immediate postpartum period given oral trimethoprim, peak milk levels occurred 3 hours after the dose.
 In 14 of these women who received a daily dosage of 320 mg, the peak milk level averaged 2.4 mg/L and the trough averaged 1 mg/L. In 6 other women who received a daily dosage of 480 mg, the peak milk level averaged 4 mg/L and the trough averaged 1.5 mg/L. The authors calculated that a breastfed infant would receive a daily dosage of 0.75 mg with a maternal dosage of 320 mg daily and 1.7 mg with a maternal dosage of 480 mg.